Islandora/documentation/docs/user-documentation/resource-nodes.md

 ## Properties

-Resource nodes have some basic properties that are common to all nodes, regardless of its content type.
+Resource nodes, as Drupal nodes, have some common basic properties regardless of content type.
 These properties are not fields.
 This means that they cannot be removed and have limited configurability.
 Their name, what type of data they hold, etc... are all baked in.
 Here's an example of the basic properties on nodes: